nearform/fast-jwt/README.md

 Create a signer function by calling `createSigner` and providing one or more of the following options:

-- `key`: A string or a buffer containing the secret for `HS*` algorithms or the PEM encoded public key for `RS*`, `PS*`, `ES*` and `EdDSA` algorithms.
+- `key`: A string or a buffer containing the secret for `HS*` algorithms, the PEM encoded public key for `RS*`, `PS*`, `ES*` and `EdDSA` algorithms or it can be an object containing passphrase protected private key (more details below).
 The key can also be a function accepting a Node style callback or a function returning a promise.
 This is the only mandatory option.
 This is the only mandatory option, which must NOT be provided if the token algorithm is `none`.
 - `algorithm`: The algorithm to use to sign the token.
 The default is autodetected from the key, using `RS256` for RSA private keys, `HS256` for plain secrets and the correspondent `ES` or `EdDSA` algorithms for EC or Ed\* private keys.
 - `mutatePayload`: If the original payload must be modified in place (via `Object.assign`) and thus will result changed to the caller funciton.
 - `expiresIn`: Time span (in milliseconds) after which the token expires, added as the `exp` claim in the payload.
 This will override any existing value in the claim.